ShareeIlm/ShareeIlm/README.md

   - [An Authenticated Summary of the Prophets Prayer ﷺ](Books/Fiqh/Salah/An%20Authenticated%20Summary%20of%20the%20Prophets%20Prayer%20ﷺ.pdf) - Zubair Ali Zai
   - [The Description of the Prophet’s Prayer from the Pure Sunnah](Books/Fiqh/Salah/The_Description_of_the_Prophet’s_Prayer_from_the_Pure_Sunnah.pdf) - Shaykh Muhammad Bazmool
-  - [Description-of-the-Prophets-Prayer-Shaykh-al-Albānī-1](Books/Fiqh/Salah/Description-of-the-Prophets-Prayer-Shaykh-al-Albānī-1.pdf) - Shaykh Nasir Ud Din Albani
+  - [Description of the Prophets Prayer Shaykh al-Albānī](Books/Fiqh/Salah/Description-of-the-Prophets-Prayer-Shaykh-al-Albānī-1.pdf) - Shaykh Nasir Ud Din Albani

 ## Hadith Books